Quant14/ACC-Chroma-Mod/README.md

 You can contact me through Discord or just RaceDepartment about adding functionality (just ideas or if you want to add code) or in case you have any issues with it.

-Please contact me on RaceDepartment before you send me a Discord request so I can know who it is and can accept your request.
+Please contact me on RaceDepartment before you send me a Discord request so I can know you aren't a spammer/bot and can accept your request.